Willington Power Station: Coal plant

 The coal stock had a maximum storage capacity of 250,000 tons.
 There were 15 miles of railway track and 2 1/2 miles of conveyor belts on site.
 At full output the six boilers would burn 52,000 tons of coal and produce 9,000 tons of ash per week.
 When running at full load the two stations together burnt a total of 8,400 tonnes of coal every 24 hours.
 The coal was delivered by 'merry-go-round' trains which shuttled continuously between pitheads and power stations.
 Each train brought about 1,000 tonnes of coal and passed through the sidings at a non stop 0.5 m.p.h.
 The doors in the bottom of each wagon opened automatically as the train went over the hopper beneath the rail tracks, the coal then fell through onto the conveyor.
 From there it either transferred to the stockpile or was taken to the boiler bunkers to be used immediately.

 Ash & dust plant

 Dust from the flue gases was extracted by electrostatic precipitators and collected in hoppers.
-From there it was taken by lorry or pipeline to fill in nearby disused gravel pits.
-When completely filled they were covered with topsoil and returned to agriculture.
-Every day up to 1,400 tonnes of ash was produced in the boilers.
-Some of this was sold for use in civil works such as motorway construction or for the manufacture of lightweight building blocks and the remainder was taken by lorry to gravel pits.
+From there it was either taken by lorry or pipeline to fill in nearby disused gravel pits, or sold for use in civil works such as motorway construction or the manufacture of lightweight building blocks.
+When a gravel pit had been completely filled they were covered with topsoil and returned to agriculture.
+Every day up to 1,400 tonnes of ash were produced in the boilers.